Copyright © 2010-18 Alec and Val Scaresbrook

 Cycle theft/damage cover

-For our 2015 renewal, Aviva contents insurance again provided the best price for our situation, even though pedal cycles are an extra.
+For our 2017 renewal, Aviva contents insurance again provided the best price for our situation, even though pedal cycles are an extra.
 The cover is for bikes of up to £3500 value each), new for old, and automatically world-wide.
 Note that when you use their online quote system and want two or more bikes covered, enter the value of the most expensive bike, not the total values.
 You can use the online system for bikes up to £3500 each; for higher values you should phone.
-Find more information about cycle cover by typing ‘pedal cycle’ into the ‘search’ box at the top right-hand side of the Aviva homepage.
+Find more information about cycle cover by typing ‘pedal cycle’ into the ‘have a question?’ box on the top right-hand side of the Aviva contents quote page.

 Public liability/3rd party damage cover